aryanchourey4/Malaria-Detector/README.md

 3. Improved Accuracy: Automated classification can reduce the likelihood of human error, leading to more accurate diagnoses and better treatment outcomes.

-4.Data Collection: Automated image classification can provide valuable data on the prevalence of malaria, helping healthcare professionals and government agencies develop more effective intervention strategies.
+4. Data Collection: Automated image classification can provide valuable data on the prevalence of malaria, helping healthcare professionals and government agencies develop more effective intervention strategies.

 5. Cost Savings: Automated image classification can reduce the cost of diagnosing and treating malaria by reducing the time and resources required for manual image classification.